slawrence100/ece4960-fast-robots/lab10.md

 To minimize crashes, there are a few things I can do:
 - **Only turn 180 degrees when an obstacle is found**.
 Given the map, this would cause the robot to move back and forth along a relatively slim line.
 Although this avoids crashes, it doesn't let you explore the map.
 - **Make the buffer larger**.
 I chose a 30 cm buffer, but I definitely could have chosen a larger one to turn earlier.
 However, there's always a chance the sensor line of sight is very close to a corner in the wall, causing the robot to crash because it collides with the corner.
 A buffer that's too large may also cause the robot to spin in circles, which also limits map exploration.
+- **"Wiggle" to compensate for the robot width**.
+In theory, the robot could spin side-to-side and take the minimum distance reading in order to assure that the entire path that its width would take up would be clear.
+However, this is more complicated by...
+  -  How far the robot may need to go: farther points mean less of an angle change is needed to assure crash avoidance
+  - The sampling rate: The robot needs to turn side-to-side in a way that's slow enough for the sensor to guarantee that the path is clear.